Skip to content

 The in-app Terminal tab shows two chips at the top whenever a chat is open: Session for the current chat's shell, and Temporary for the user's scratch shell.
 Session sits first and is auto-selected when opening the terminal from a chat, so the user immediately sees what the agent is operating on; the visible terminal also scrolls to the most recent output (including any transcript restored from disk).
 Temporary drops to the standalone scratch shell that isn't tied to any chat — its transcript is in-memory only and clears when the app process dies.
 With no chat active, only the Temporary chip is shown (and the chip row collapses entirely when there's nothing to switch between).

-The agent's shell tool, apk operations from the Packages tab, and the Terminal scratch session each route to a distinct shell.
-A long-running apk install in the Packages UI no longer blocks the chat tool from running.
+The agent's shell tool, package-manager operations from the Packages tab, and the Terminal scratch session each route to a distinct shell.
+A long-running install in the Packages UI no longer blocks the chat tool from running.

 Pre-installed tooling

-~/.ssh is part of /root, which is bind-mounted to durable app storage, so SSH keys, known_hosts, and SSH config survive restarts.
+~/.ssh lives under /root, which is durable app storage either way, so SSH keys, known_hosts, and SSH config survive restarts.

 One-shot escape hatch